 Tailwind is awesome, and I reached almost 700k Pinterest views with it!
 Sadly that was before my blog had been properly “built”, but it was amazing to see the power of Tailwind in action!

 Like Boardbooster, you can schedule pins, but you can also reach a much broader audience with their Tailwind Tribes.
 There are so many tutorials, and this is another one that you see promoted everywhere (for good reason)!
-Check it out and get a free month of Tailwind access and analytics!
+Check it out and get a free month of Tailwind here and $15 off if you decide to go all in access and analytics!

 Please share this with your friends if you found it helpful!